kaanaltan/README_Test/README.md

 - `-s`      Prints all content in the skills dictionary
 - `-lss`    Lists keys in the skills dictionary (Skill titles)
 - `-sid`    Prints specified skills when a skill title is passed in
+> v2.0
+Skills are not supported in scraping mode
+- `-sc`     Enables scraping mode, scrapes & parses resume file passed in and uses that to display requested information

 ## License